Andrea/andrea.github.io/_posts/2025-11-19-making-of-a-decision-2.markdown

 This series covers the topics described in [this talk](https://www.youtube.com/watch?v=Ie97Oe-t8Wk).
 This is part 2 of the series about decision making in software systems.

 * [The Making of a Decision - Part 1]({% post_url 2025-09-01-making-of-a-decision %})
 * The Making of a Decision - Part 2 - This article
-*  The Making of a Decision - Part 3: Tools for Decision Making (coming soon)
+* More coming soon

 Part 1 of this series explored how power shapes organisational and architectural decision making by reviewing definitions, laws of power and more.
 This article focuses on knowledge.